geodynamics/aspect/benchmarks/buiter_et_al_2016_jsg/doc/buiter_et_al_2016_jsg.md

 In sandbox-type models, an important role is played by the boundaries and the frictional sliding of sand against these boundaries.
-For the top boundary condition, zero traction (&ldquo;open&rdquo;) and a sticky air layer is used to approximate a free surface.
+For the top boundary condition, zero traction ("open") and a sticky air layer is used to approximate a free surface.
 Additional testing revealed that using a true free surface leads to significant mesh distortion and associated numerical instabilities.
 We also apply a rigid block that approximates a mobile wall